webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Abilities/Awareness.md

 ---
 aliases:
 - Awareness
 tags:
+- Compendium/CSRD/en/Rules/Abilities
+- Ability
+- Ability/ACTION
+- Ability/Cost/3
+- Ability/Tier/Mid
-  - ability
+- Ability/Pool/Intellect
-  - action
+- Ability/Categories/Senses
-type: Action
-points: 3 Intellect
 ---

-# Awareness
+## Awareness

-**Points**: 3 Intellect points
+>3  Intellect
-**Type**: Action

 You become hyperaware of your surroundings in order to better locate your target.
 For ten minutes, you are aware of all living things within long range (including their general position), and by concentrating (another action), you can attempt to learn the general health and power level of any one of them.
+Action.